 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where udinaite typically forms.
+Look in volcanic fumaroles country, the host setting where udinaite typically forms.
 If you start seeing tenorite, hematite, langbeinite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals habit, so train your eye for that shape before scanning the outcrop.